furSUDO/Discord-Ban-Appeal-Manager/README.md

-and that should be about it that is needed to be done :P
+And that should be everything! :P

 Enjoy!